GAMES-UChile/mogptk/README.md

 All other included kernels can be derived from the Multi Output Spectral Mixture kernel by restricting some parameters or applying some transformations.

+One of the main advantages of the present toolbox is the GPU support, which enables the user to train models through TensorFlow, speeding computations significantly.
+It also includes sparse-variational GP regression functionality, to decrease computation time even further.

 # Main Requirements
 -Python 3.6
 -GPFlow 1.3